 Steps to Reproduce

 ServiceNow does not recommend any attempt on the part of the customer to reproduce the issue.
 If you have made a change to a field definition and have experienced data loss, please escalate to the ServiceNow support team for their assistance with an investigation.

 ServiceNow is executing a maintenance change that will add a logical test to the workflow to cleanly abort when the risk of data loss is present.
 You may see one of the errors below when attempting to execute the workflow after the guardrail is in place:

 - Element is using storage alias.
 Cannot modify this element's type because it shares a storage alias. _alias_

 - Element is using storage alias.
 Cannot shrink this element's length because it shares a storage alias. _alias_

 - Update aborted because duplicate storage aliases defined for element [_name_._element_]

-A workaround is not available at this time, but the issue is fixed in the available product releases listed in the Fixed In section below.
+No workaround is possible, an upgrade is required.
+The issue was fixed in the available product releases listed in the Fixed In section below.

 Related Problem: PRB674257